-Top Tips for Trips to Guincho
+Top Tips for Things to do in Cascais with kids

 - This part of Portugal is famed for its wind.
 Typical Jul/Aug wind speeds in Guincho are around 20mph.
 Be prepared – head for sheltered beaches like Cascais and Estoril with little ones, pack a wind breaker, and always, always check for red flags before you get into the water.

 - Hire a car – the best beaches are those not easily accessed by public transport.
 The beaches close to train stations tend to be popular with the Lisbon workers, and can be crowded, while those further afield are extremely quiet, even during July and August.